Creating the Family Band: Easy Craft Ideas for Constructing Instruments

 Save those empty toilet paper rolls!
 Hold on to your used up, cardboard paper towel tubes!
 And make time on your calendar to host a concert; you could be just hours away from the first jam session of the Family Band.

 I took a four-day business trip over the weekend and arrived home to a living room full of musical instruments, carefully crafted by my mom (aka: Rock Star Grandma) and two daughters.
-With the simplest of materials and the grandest of imaginations, they created an entire music department’s worth of guitars, drums, microphones and maracas—and rehearsed a performance that is deserving of a tour bus and summer 2011 concert schedule.
+With the simplest of materials and the grandest of imaginations, they created an entire music department’s worth of good guitars, drums, microphones and maracas like the ones at Bring in the Noise — and rehearsed a performance that is deserving of a tour bus and summer 2011 concert schedule.
 Is there a family band waiting to form in your garage or basement?

 Thank goodness Rock Star Grandma had the foresight to save so many empty toilet paper rolls.
 (I say that because if she didn’t see this project coming, then I’m sorta worried about why she had such a stockpile!)
 With two small squares of wax paper, secured by rubber bands and covering the open sides of the holder, along with a handful of dried beans poured inside, the Band members created great shakers to keep rhythm and hold a beat.